emptysea/quartztest/content/Artaus/Locations/Districts/Stillmarsh.md

 ### The Pilgrim’s Reach

 Overseen by: The Warden of the Way
-The first stop for those intending to ascend the Spire of Faith.
+The first stop for those intending to ascend [[Campaigns/Artaus/Locations/The Spire of Faith|the Spire of Faith]].
 This cloistered plaza includes dormitories, meditation paths, shrines to all celestials, and quiet gardens where pilgrims prepare their minds.
 The Warden keeps detailed scrolls of every climber's entry, prayer, and return—or lack thereof.

 ---